pford19/checkx/readme.md

 The implementation is a true iterator and generates only one value at a time.
 It only needs to preserve a small amount of prior state to generate the next value.
-So, for example, it is possible to iterator over the 3 million plus permutations of degree 10 without having to allocate storage for all of them.
+So, for example, it is possible to iterator over the 3 million plus permutations of degree 10 without having to allocate storage for more than one at a time.
+This, combined with `ScalaCheck` style generators, supports certain styles of exhaustive testing (at least for small N).

-`Permutation` instances are individual general permutations.

-`Cycle` instances are special permutations whose action is cyclic, the non-fixed points form a single orbit

-`Transposition` instances are cycles of just 2 elements

-`Identity` is a static object representing the permutation that doesn't permute anything.

-`Perm` is a trait common to the above types of permutation.

-`Pmap` provides a common minimal representation for any permutation.
-It encapsulates a `Map[Int,Int]` that is (1) an *automorphism* and (2) has no fixed points.
-A `Map` is an automorphism if its key set and value set are identical.
-Having no fixed points makes the map minimal in size.

 ### Generators